Building the Case for Peace

 The U.S. Centers for Disease Control and Prevention (CDC) reports that youth violence is a significant public health problem and finds that “social-development strategies that teach kids how to handle tough social situations” are an effective strategy because they help children to “learn how to resolve problems without using violence” (CDC, Understanding Youth Violence, 2015).
 When students are in safe learning environments and are emotionally connected, they can better focus on academic requirements, which is one of the many reasons why CRE is designed to enhance both academic achievements and social and emotional wellness among youths.

 Learning to cope with conflict in a productive, healthy way should be an important aspect of every child’s education.
 Unfortunately, too many – especially those living in communities impacted by poverty and violence – never do so.

 An Integrated Conflict Resolution Education Curricula

-The Domestic Harmonizer Program (DHP) is intended to give middle school students and educators the skills they need to be able to identify conflict in their lives and respond in a positive way.
-This program (both boosts learning and promote peaceful resolution of conflicts on campus.
-The program, which infuses values, attitudes and behaviors conducive to peace and non-violence into the core academic curricula, allows students and teachers to learn tools, skills, and processes to prevent and resolve conflicts and to enhance youth leadership.
+The Domestic Harmonizer Program (DHP) is intended to give middle school students and educators the skills they need to identify conflict in their lives and respond to it in a positive way.
+This program is effective in fostering the peaceful resolution of conflicts on campus and helps improve academic achievements.
+The program infuses values, attitudes, and behaviors conducive to peace and non-violence into the core academic curricula, allowing both students and teachers to learn tools, skills, and processes to prevent and resolve conflicts in a constructive way.
 Our innovative curricula – rooted in conflict resolution education – incorporates state Common Core standards in English, social studies, math, and science so that teachers can integrate the curricula into their classrooms.
 The intent is to create cultures of peace at these schools.
 After a successful pilot of the program at Carnegie Middle School in Carson, WPDI has expanded the program in fall 2019 to two additional schools in Southern California: Stephen White Middle School and STEAM Magnet and Ball Jr. High School.